Sleepaway Camp: Home media

+Reception

 Box office

-Sleepaway Camp premiered in New York City on November 18, 1983.
-It had its premiere in Los Angeles the following spring on May 25, 1984, screening in fifteen theaters and earning $90,000 during its opening weekend.
-On June 10, the film ranked among the top-twenty highest grossing films at the U.S. box office that week.
+Upon its New York City release over the Thanksgiving week in 1983, Sleepaway Camp grossed $430,000 from 85 theaters.
+The film earned $90,000 during its opening weekend in Los Angeles in May 1984, screening at 15 theaters.
+By June 10, 1984, the film ranked among the top-twenty highest-grossing films at the U.S. box office that week.
 By the end of its theatrical run, it had gone on to gross a total of $11 million.

 Critical response

 Contemporary

 Upon its original release, the film was frequently compared to Friday the 13th due to their shared settings and whodunit plot structure.
 A review in The Courier-Journal characterized the film as a "low-budget slasher in the Friday the 13th mold, with teen-age mayhem at a summer camp", while Rick Lyman of The Philadelphia Inquirer uniformly lambasted the film, criticizing its performances, writing, and twist ending.
 Linda Gross of the Los Angeles Times felt the film was derivative and gruesome, but conceded that its pacing was adept and that director Hiltzik portrayed the often cruel and abusive behavior of teenagers towards another young person.

 In the Chula Vista Star-Newss review, the film was deemed "a tasteless picture about mysterious murders at a summer youth camp that obscenely blends beheadings, stabbings, pubescent impulses, homosexuality, and transvestism" with a cast of junior-high-school actors.
 George Williams of The Sacramento Bee made similar criticisms of the acting, and described the film as "mindless" and "dirty".
 Paul Willistein of The Morning Call described the film as "simply horrible", writing that its campy sensibility is unsuccessful as it is "intended to be a bonafide horror film".

 The News-Press gave it a favorable review, calling it "a shockingly good slasher film, if you use the relatively fine, first Friday the 13th as a measuring stick... it's just another crazed killer stalking nubile summer campers.
 But, this time, there are some truly creative killings and interesting plot twists".
+The San Francisco Chronicles Peter Stack also praised the film as a "great scuzz movie from top to bottom" and a "little masterpiece of hostility comedy," noting that "there's not one likable character, a factor that should serve as an excellent release valve for all the people who absolutely hate teenagers."
+Richard Martin, writing for the Ottawa Citizen, found the film's screenplay underdeveloped and lacking suspense, but praised its conclusion as effective and frightening, noting: "The very last image of Sleepaway Camp is so shocking and deeply disturbing it's given me goosebumps every time I recall it."